Martin Galvin (poet)

 Martin George Galvin (February 21, 1937 – August 6, 2018) was a prize-winning American poet and teacher.
-He taught at the Writer's Center in Bethesda, Maryland, St. Joseph's College in Emmitsburg, MD and Walt Whitman High School in Bethesda.
+He taught at the Writer's Center in Bethesda, Maryland, St. Joseph's College in Emmitsburg, Maryland and Walt Whitman High School in Bethesda.

 Life

 Galvin grew up in Mount Airy, Philadelphia, Pennsylvania.
 He attended Catholic schools including St. John's High School, Manayunk, Pennsylvania, from which he graduated in a class of 15.
 After graduating from Villanova University with a BA degree in Liberal Arts, he continued his education and received his Masters and his Ph.D. degrees in American Literature from the University of Maryland, College Park while teaching literature at St. Joseph's College, Emmitsburg, Maryland.
 After moving to the Washington, D.C. area in the early 1970s, he taught creative writing and poetry at Walt Whitman High School, Bethesda, Maryland.
 Before his death, he had most recently taught at the Writer's Center in Bethesda, Maryland.